Artworks & Installations

 Topple (Situation Normal) (2021)

-Topple (Situation Normal) responds to my experience the 2021 COVID lockdown: spending more time at home, enjoying being apart from a lot of other people, watching screens even more than I usually do, noticing how weird everybody on Netflix looks and gazing out the window.
+Topple (Situation Normal) responds to my experience of the 2021 COVID lockdown: spending more time at home, enjoying being apart from a lot of other people, watching screens even more than I usually do, noticing how weird everybody on Netflix looks and gazing out the window.
 The work expressed my dwelling on how our society is obsessed with the idea of 'normal’.
 The talk is all about carrying on as if nothing needs to change, hoping that it’ll all just go back to how it was.
 We react to the world as if it is just another TV show.
 This is about COVID, of course, but also about all the bigger-than-individual problems that we face, like climate change and poverty.

 Shelter (2021)